dennisnyamweya/News-Highlights/README.md

 # News Highlight
-#### An application that will help them list and preview news articles from various sources. , {Date of current version}
+#### An application that will help them list and preview news articles from various sources. , 29th July 2019
 #### By **{List of contributors}**
 ## Description
 {This is a detailed description of your application, including its purpose and usage.
 Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }